 Each committee has a few routes to becoming an elected member.
 In the case of the JATS, most voting members are elected from other BMA committees:

 - three trainee members of the MASC

 - one officer of the MASC appointed by MASC**

 - one member of MSC

-- one academic trainee appointed by the GP trainees committee
+- one academic trainee appointed by the GP registrars committee

 - one academic trainee appointed by the public health medicine registrars subcommittee